srobb1/PFB2012/README.md

 	- type this in your terminal
 		- git remote add upstream https://github.com/srobb1/PFB2012.git
 		- this assigns the original repo to a remote called "upstream"

 ---

-Steps to update the orginal repository and to add files to your personal repo
+Steps to update the orginal repository and to add files to your personal repo These steps can be done as many times as you like

 1. To get new files from the orignal PFB2012 repo you need to do this:
 	- git fetch upstream